 For non-local qualifications, most school-leaving qualifications acceptable for university entry are recognized.
-A list of recognized qualifications is published in the online prospectus at www.admo.cityu.edu.hk/international.
-Applicants whose entrance qualification is obtained in a language other than English will need a satisfactory score in TOEFL or IELTS, or other acceptable English qualifications[†].
+A list of recognized qualifications is available at www.admo.cityu. edu.hk/international.
+Applicants whose entrance qualification is obtained in a language other than English will need a satisfactory score in TOEFL or IELTS, or other acceptable English qualifications.